Niel Lynne: Production

-David Baker tried to get up the film for eight years.
+David Baker tried to get the film made for eight years.
 The script was inspired by 'Siren Voices', Henry Handel Richardson's 1896 translation of a story by Danish writer, J.P.
 Jacobs, Niels Lyhne.
 It was originally set in the 1930s but Baker updated it to the Vietnam War.

 The film was funded by a pre-sale to Channel Seven and to the Australian Film Commission's Special Production Fund.
 It was shot over seven weeks in and around Melbourne.

-The film finished under budget and the management company making the film were allowed to be reimbursed up to 10% of the $1.9 million budget if the production ran under - Niel Lynne ran under budget to almost exactly that amount and the money was paid out as bonuses.
+The film finished under budget and the management company making the film were allowed to be reimbursed up to 10% of the $1.9 million budget if the production ran under – Niel Lynne ran under budget to almost exactly that amount and the money was paid out as bonuses.

 David Baker cut eleven minutes from the film including a subplot involving Nicki Paull as Lynne's teenage bride who is killed in a car accident.